OpenNoah/d88/nand.md

 ## Multi-plane operation

-NAND multi-plane support is only enabled for these mtdblock-jz vfat paritions.
+For D88, NAND multi-plane support is only enabled for these mtdblock-jz vfat paritions.

 From NAND datasheet: